Mutahar789/PCLA/README.md

 ```Shell
 python sample.py
 ```
 This sample is in Town02 of the CARLA simulator.

+***Attention: you may need to change the vehicle spawn point's number on line 43 to something else based on your CARLA version.***

 ## FAQ
 Frequently asked questions and possible issues are solved in <a href="https://github.com/MasoudJTehrani/PCLA/issues?q=is%3Aissue+is%3Aclosed">the issues section</a>.